THIS HAPPENED is an ongoing series where readers share firsthand experiences living with an ostomy.

 You feel bad she doesn’t know you’ve been sick and really want to make an attempt to explain.

 "In 2010, when I was 6-years-old, I was diagnosed with Crohn’s disease and had to have ileostomy surgery in 2012."

-Now that I’m 13, I've learned a thing or two about telling people about my illness and ostomy.
+Now that I’m a teenager, I've learned a thing or two about telling people about my illness and ostomy.
 When I was younger it was easier to tell my friends because I wasn’t as worried that they would judge me.
 It's fine to tell your friends when you're older, but the conversation might go one of two ways: